 - Add in the flour.
 Add it in stages and stir continuously to avoid clumping.

-- Add in the broth, heavy cream or half and half, chicken drippings from the pan, and garlic powder.
+- Add in the heavy cream or half and half, chicken drippings from the pan, and garlic powder.
 Stir until the sauce thickens.
 Return the chicken to the pan with the gravy.

 - Bake for an additional 15-25 minutes (uncovered) or until the chicken reaches a minimum internal temperature of 165 degrees.
 You can test if the wings have finished cooking by using a meat thermometer.